604.736.1640 Vancouver, British Columbia

 6. Tennis Ball Massage

-Although the tennis ball massage is not necessarily an exercise for swollen feet, it contributes to the proper health of the feet and ankles by enhancing blood circulation to these parts of the body.
+Although the tennis ball massage is not necessarily an exercise for swollen feet, it contributes to the proper health of the feet and ankles by enhancing blood circulation to these body parts.

 To perform the tennis ball massage, follow the steps below: